 Before I started writing this blog, I did a huge research on the various oils present in the market.
 You will be shocked to see the types of oil that can be purchased from the same ingredient.
 The worst part, you could also see health benefits that were tagged on their bottle covers.
 Some of the oils that did impress me were: Olive oil, Palm oil, Canola oil, and Soybean oil.

-Then I came across, oils extracted from superfoods everyone has taken notice off – Ayurvedic Hemp seed oil and Flax seed oil.
+Then I came across, oils extracted from superfoods everyone has taken notice off – Ayurvedic Sativa oil and Flaxseed oil.
 Taking insights from other oils as well, let’s discuss in detail about flaxseed oil and hemp seeds oil here.

 Flax Seed Oil: